 Internal Reviews will generally be conducted by a delegated officer with no involvement in the matter giving rise to the complaint of breach of privacy (the Reviewing Officer).
-The delegated officer may seek legal or other assistance in conducting the review, including from the Privacy Coordinator and Information Access and Governance Team.
+The delegated officer may seek legal or other assistance in conducting the review, including from the Privacy Coordinator, a privacy officer, and/or the Governance, Ethics, & Integrity Branch.

-Under section 54(1) of the PPIP Act, NSW Treasury is required to notify the NSW Privacy Commissioner of the receipt of an application for an Internal Review of conduct and keep the NSW Privacy Commissioner informed of the progress reports of the internal review.
-In addition, the NSW Privacy Commissioner is entitled to make submissions to NSW Treasury in relation to the application for Internal Review (section 54(2) of the PPIP).
+Under section 54(1) of the PPIP Act, NSW Treasury is required to notify the NSW Privacy Commissioner of the receipt of an application for an Internal Review of conduct and keep the NSW Privacy Commissioner informed of the progress reports of the Internal Review.
+In addition, the NSW Privacy Commissioner is entitled to make submissions to NSW Treasury in relation to the application for Internal Review (section 54(2) of the PPIP Act).